Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Protect yourself from the sun - use sunscreen and dress appropriately.

-Have a pelvic exam and Pap test beginning at age 21.Talk with your healthcare provider about his or her recommendations for further testing and screening for the human papillomavirus, or HPV.*
+Have a pelvic exam and Pap test starting at age 21.Talk with your healthcare provider about his or her recommendations for further testing and screening for the human papillomavirus, or HPV.*

 After age 50: